acend/argocd-basics-training/content/en/docs/05/helm.md

 Only use this way of setting params in dev and test stages.
 Not for Production!
 {{% /alert %}}

-Since the `sync-policy` is set to `automated` the second pod will be deployed immediately.
+Since the `sync-policy` is set to `automated` the second pod will be deployed immediately after the next refresh.

 ## {{% task %}} Ingress